Undertone0809/broadcast-service/docs/README.md

 - A publishing subscriber pattern can be built with a very simple syntax
 - Support different application scenarios, such as asynchronous and synchronous
 - Provide different syntax writing modes for lambda, callback functions, decorators, etc
+- A callback function listens on multiple subscriptions

 ## Setup
 ```sh